igniterealtime/Smack/README.md

 Professional Services
 ---------------------

-Smack is a collaborative effort of many open source, professionally and spare-time, paid and unpaid, contributors.
+Smack is a collaborative effort of many people.
+Some are paid, e.g., by their employer or a third party, for their contributions.
+But many contribute in their spare time for free.
-While we try to provide the best possible XMPP library for Android and Java SE compatible execution environments by following state of the art software engineering practices, the API may not always perfectly fit your requirements.
+While we try to provide the best possible XMPP library for Android and Java SE-compatible execution environments by following state-of-the-art software engineering practices, the API may not always perfectly fit your requirements.
-We welcome contributions and encourage discussion about how Smack can be further improved.
+Hence welcome contributions and encourage discussion about how Smack can be further improved.
-We also provide **paid services** ranging from **XMPP/Smack related consulting** to **designing and developing features** in order to accommodate your needs.
+We also provide **paid services** ranging from **XMPP/Smack related consulting** to **designing and developing features** to accommodate your needs.
 Please contact [Florian Schmaus](mailto:flo@geekplace.eu) for further information.

 Bug Reporting